-- Weakness in your arms or legs, or difficulty standing or walking.
+- Weakness or loss of control of your arms or legs, or difficulty standing or walking.
 You might feel unsteady on your feet or feel as if your legs are giving way.
 Some people say they feel clumsy.

 - Numbness or tingling (pins and needles) in your legs, arms, fingers, toes, buttocks, stomach area or chest, that doesn’t go away.